Coronavirus – Keeping your business working

 Safety & Hygiene

-On the advice of the Medical Officer of Health, the Government of Jersey has agreed that social distancing is formally extended to the whole population of Jersey from Friday 20 March.
+On the advice of the Medical Officer of Health, the Government of Jersey has agreed that physical distancing is formally extended to the whole population of Jersey from Friday 20 March.

 - reduce contact with people outside your own household

-- keep a distance of at least 2 metres (6 feet) between you and other people when outside your own home
+- keep a distance of at least 1 metre between you and other people when outside your own home (the change from 2 metres to 1 metre came into effect on 26 June)

 - avoid public gatherings and all venues and businesses where social distancing is not obviously possible or promoted by the venue